grapestone5321/robond-perception/writeup_template.md

 #### 1. For all three tabletop setups (`test*.world`), perform object recognition, then read in respective pick list (`pick_list_*.yaml`).
 Next construct the messages that would comprise a valid `PickPlace` request output them to `.yaml` format.

-I provide a snapshot of my normalized confusion matrix output from train_svm.py.
+I provide a snapshot of my normalized confusion matrix output from train_svm.py for Pick and Place Setup.

 ![confusion_marix_2][image7]

-I add the functionality to my already existing ros node that communicates with my perception pipeline to perform sequential object recognition.
+The functionality is added to my already existing ros node that communicates with my perception pipeline to perform sequential object recognition.

 - See [project.py](https://github.com/grapestone5321/robond-perception/blob/master/pr2_robot/scripts/project.py)